lena-voita/the-story-of-heads/README.md

 cat text_lines.en | moses-tokenizer en | python3 -c "import sys; print(sys.stdin.read().lower())" > text_lines.en.tok
 ```

-For the OpenSubtitles18 dataset, you do not need this step since the data is already tokenized.
+For the OpenSubtitles18 dataset, you do not need this step since the data is already tokenized (you can just lowercase it).

 ### BPE-ization
 Learn BPE rules: